Discover top Cornish attractions in our Cornwall edition of the ‘Ultimate summer bucket list’.

 The Cornwall foodie bucket list – yes, the food’s that good

 There really is nothing more Cornish than the pasty.
-Invented for miners who needed an-to-eat lunch, the humble pasty was once regularly consumed by workers due to the crust which acts as a handle, perfect is you have dirty hands from working the mines.
-They even used to include a savoury meal and sweet pudding in the same pasty, with two-thirds savoury and one-third sweet so the miners enjoyed a full meal for their lunches.
+Invented for miners who needed a ready-to-eat lunch, the humble pasty was once regularly consumed by workers due to the crust which acts as a handle, perfect is you have dirty hands from working the mines.
+They even used to include a savoury meal and sweet pudding in the same pasty.

 It’s the perfect way – just don’t tell those Devonians over the border!
-When in Cornwall, spread your scone with the jam first then a dollop of cream on top for a delicious midday meal.
+When in Cornwall, spread your scone with the jam first then a dollop of cream on top for a delicious midday meal or indulgent afternoon tea.
 You can get a huge variety of scones throughout the county from fruit, caramel to cheese scones for a savoury cream tea.

 What will you get up to during your trip?
 Tick as many activities off this list as you can during your holiday in Cornwall.
 This sought-after holiday destination is a perfect choice for a trip with fantastic attractions, beautiful coastline and unique local traditions like the flora dance and the unusual stargazy pie.
 To book your escape, take a look at our fantastic range of holiday cottages in Cornwall.